 Injector II is a separated sector cyclotron specially designed for pre-acceleration (inject: 870 keV, extract: 72 MeV) of high intensity proton beam for Ring cyclotron.
 It has 4 sector magnets, two double-gap acceleration cavities (represented by 2 single-gap cavities here) and two single-gap flat-top cavities.

-Following is an input file of Single Particle Tracking mode for PSI Injector II cyclotron and other data files.
+Following is an input file of Single Particle Tracking mode for PSI Injector II cyclotron.

 Injector2.in